gabriele-di-bona/higher-order-heaps-laws/README.md

 Adding the argument `-order False`, it considers the pairs BA and AB as the same, so order is not considered.
 More info can be found in the python script.

+ACHTUNG: the longer the sequence, the longer the computation of entropies!
+This does not scale quite well, so be careful.

 ### Analyse sequences
 We provide another script to run the analysis of a sequence either of a dataset or of a model.
 Notice that, for the dataset, this doesn't do anything more that it is not already done in the related notebook to prepare the data.